Shehab1001/Shehab1001/README.md

 </h1>

-I'm Shehab from Egypt, and I build websites and APIs.
+I'm Shehab from Egypt, I build websites and APIs.
 I really enjoy learning languages and frameworks like React and .NET

 <h2>Skills and Experience</h2>
 <ul>